 Categories: Bizarre/Unique, Daily Life in Tokyo, Uncategorized • Tags: asia, blog, cross dressing, culture, design, female, festival, gender roles, japan, japanese, justin egli, male, matsuri, ofudamaki, photography, religion, shinto, tokyo, travel, urban

 This time last year I was getting ready to go to Sri Lanka, Indonesia and Thailand for a couple of months.
 While looking through my camera the other day I came across some photos from my time in Isaan in the Thai countryside.
 I remember one day Allan and I went down to get haircuts at the local barbershop.
 The place was amazing – totally unlike any barbershop I’d seen before, with chickens running about and toddlers getting cool buzzcuts.
 It’s these daily experiences […]

 Jughead, founding member of Screeching Weasel, talks about the band’s classic album.
 I turned 35 last month.
 That means I’ve been listening to punk rock for 20 odd years.
 Of course I listen to all sorts of other stuff now, but it was punk rock specifically that shaped my teenage years.
 Green Day’s dookie exploded in 1994 – and although it is slightly mainstream and cliched to admit, it was through that record that I decided this was the type of […]

-Categories: Art Music & Culture, Tokyo Days • Tags: blog, chicago, design, guitar, ikimasho, interview, japan, japanese, jughead, justin egli, lookout records, music, photography, pop punk, punk, punk rock, screeching weasel, tokyo, travel
+Categories: Art Music & Culture, Daily Life in Tokyo • Tags: blog, chicago, design, guitar, ikimasho, interview, japan, japanese, jughead, justin egli, lookout records, music, photography, pop punk, punk, punk rock, screeching weasel, tokyo, travel